Alesis ADAT

 Easy and familiar front panel controls.

 ADAT was designed to work perfectly as a stand-alone 8 track recorder and performs this function without equal.
-But the built-in ADAT Proprietary Synchronization Interface allows virtually an unlimited number Of ADATs to lock together in perfect synchronization.
+But the built-in ADAT Proprietary Synchronisation Interface allows virtually an unlimited number Of ADATs to lock together in perfect synchronisation.
 So, you can expand the number of recording tracks and acquire more ADATs as budgets and needs expand.
-This modular design is the key to compatibility between all ADAT studios; from a full blown 128 track professional studio, to a 16 or 24 track project studio, to a simple 8 track home setup.
+This modular design is the key to compatibility between all ADAT studios; from a full blown 128 track professional studio to a 16 or 24 track project studio, to a simple 8 track home setup.

 Why is this important?
 Because of such incredibly tight sync performance, multiple ADATs are virtually free of the evils of incoherent phase between tracks playing on different machines.
 This means that when you lock 2 or more ADATs together, you’re really creating the functional equivalent of one large multitrack digital tape recorder with one wide, seamless piece of tape.

-And because ADATs synchronization system is internalized and so accurate, you get machine synchronization without giving up any audio tracks and accurate tam? counter readings without annoying slippage.
-That’s why ADATs built-in 3 m»int autolocate system performs so accurately.
+And because ADATs synchronisation system is internalised and so accurate, you get machine synchronisation without giving up any audio tracks and accurate tam? counter readings without annoying slippage.
+That’s why ADATs built-in autolocate system performs so accurately.

-In addition to ADATs analog inputs and outputs, the ADAT Proprietary MultiChannel Optical Digital Interface carries all 8 tracks of digital audio simultaneously On a single fiber-optic cable and allows perfect, degradation-free digital dubbing between ADATs, so digital backups Of all 8 tracks can be done in a fast and easy operation.
+In addition to ADATs analogue inputs and outputs, the ADAT Proprietary Multichannel Optical Digital Interface carries all 8 tracks of digital audio simultaneously on a single fibre-optic cable and allows perfect, degradation-free digital dubbing between ADATs, so digital backups of all 8 tracks can be done in a fast and easy operation.
 This interface plays a key role in larger ADAT systems under control of the optional BRC Remote…

 BRC Remote Control.

-But the real power of the ADAT recording system is unleashed with BRC controlling the routing of the MultiChannel Optical Digital Interface.
-Modern production techniques rely heavily on cut and paste style editing; moving musical passages and phrases is considered normal and necessary procedure. -The BRC meets this need unlike any Other recording device (digital or analog) because it allows the user to separate the digital data stream of the MultiChannel Optical Digital Interface one track at a time, and assign any part of any track to any other track, at any location, without ever leaving the digital domain.
+But the real power of the ADAT recording system is unleashed with BRC controlling the routing of the Multichannel Optical Digital Interface.
+Modern production techniques rely heavily on cut and paste style editing; moving musical passages and phrases is considered normal and necessary procedure. -The BRC meets this need unlike any other recording device (digital or analogue) because it allows the user to separate the digital data stream of the Multichannel Optical Digital Interface one track at a time and assign any part of any track to any other track, at any location, without ever leaving the digital domain.

 For example, if you like the first chorus on track 8 and want to replace the second chorus on track 24. it’s easy to do with the BRC carrying the timing and sync information while the optical cable carries the digital audio.
 Most important, the new chorus on track 24 will an exact digital duplicate of the one on track 8.